DigWing/react-boilerplate/README.md

 Directory with project constants.
 Has _index.js_ file with list of consts, which must be exported as single object.
 Can have more files for complex consts (e.g. long arrays/objects), but they still should be exported in index file.

+### src/consts/endpoints

+File for api endpoints.
+All endpoints are created as functions which return strings and can get url parts or query params as arguments.

+### src/consts/routes

+File for all routes in project.
+They are created as functions, which return route strings.
+Can get arguments, e.g. for routes with id's.

 ### src/helpers

 Directory with helper functions.
 There should be all functions placed, which are reused/can be reused in project.
 Every helper has single js file (e.g. _someHelper.js_).
 All helpers should be exported in _index.js_ file.